 Phuket Floating Market

-Thalang Maneekram is a new floating Market in Phuket, but it’s not the first one, so it’s going to be interesting to see if this one succeeds where the other Kathu floating market failed.
+Thalang Maneekram is a new floating Market in Phuket, but it’s not the first one, so it’s going to be interesting to see if this one succeeds where the defunct Kathu floating market failed.
 The Thalang Maneekram floating market is not well-known and despite being 76,000 square meters, is a little hard to find.
 It also has a misleading name since Thalang is the name of the northern part of the island.
 A month or so after the market opened, I asked locals and longtime expats if they knew where it was, but no one knew anything about it.

 Where is Thalang Maneekram Market